 Josh Allen throws 3 TD passes to help Bills beat Miami 37-20

-Josh Allen throws 3 TD passes to help Bills beat Miami 37-20Buffalo Bills quarterback Josh Allen (17) looks to pass, during the first half at an NFL football game against the Miami Dolphins, Sunday, Nov.
+Josh Allen throws 3 TD passes to help Bills beat Miami 37-20Buffalo Bills free safety Jordan Poyer (21) takes a hold of Miami Dolphins wide receiver DeVante Parker (11), during the first half at an NFL football game, Sunday, Nov.
 17, 2019, in Miami Gardens, Fla.
-(AP Photo/Lynne Sladky)
+(AP Photo/Wilfredo Lee)

 MIAMI GARDENS, Fla.
 (AP) -- The Buffalo Bills showed again they can beat a bad team, which won’t help them in the playoffs.